lzim/teampsd/resources/training_guides/va_redcap.md

 ## Full Instructions

-### REDCap Introduction
+### General Overview
 1. What is REDCap?
 2. When does TeamPSD use REDCAP?

-- We use it in the _Modeling to Learn_ program at Session 4 for the _Modeling to Learn_ Menu (mtl.how/menu) for assessing team needs and priorities to pick an _MTL_ module to use starting Session 5
+  a.
+We use it in the _Modeling to Learn_ program at Session 4 for the _Modeling to Learn_ Menu (mtl.how/menu) for assessing team needs and priorities to pick an _MTL_ module to use starting Session 5

-- surveys for R01 & IIR teams (this is the only research part of our project!)
+  b. surveys for R01 & IIR teams (this is the only research part of our project!)

 VA RedCAP link: https://vhacdwweb05.vha.med.va.gov/index.php?action=myprojects